Using cgroups for resource control

 When placing a process in a given cgroup, DSS evaluates all limit configuration rules and applies those which match the target cgroup or one of its parents.

-Here, you may have noticed that we have actually placed the notebooks in /sys/fs/cgroup/memory/DSS/notebooks/${user} but restricted /sys/fs/cgroup/memory/DSS/notebooks (effectively limiting the cumulative memory consumption of notebooks for all users).
+Here, you may have noticed that we have actually placed the notebooks in /sys/fs/cgroup/DSS/notebooks/${user} but applied the limit on /sys/fs/cgroup/DSS/notebooks (effectively limiting the cumulative memory consumption of notebooks for all users).
 We could have simply placed all notebooks in the same cgroup as the one we’re limiting.

 However, creating one cgroup for all notebooks of each user allows for better accounting: cgroups can be used to implement limitations, but each cgroup also contains accounting files that allows us to know how much memory the notebooks of each user are consuming, all while respecting the global limit.